JacquesCarette/Drasil/README.md

 ## Quick Start

-If you are on Windows, we recommend you use [cygwin](https://cygwin.com/install.html) (MinGW probably works too, but we have not tested it).  `make` is required as well and can be installed following [these steps](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows); on MacOS, you may need to install [XCode](https://developer.apple.com/xcode/) to get that.
-Most linux installs have it by default.
+If you are on Windows, we recommend you use [Cygwin](https://cygwin.com/install.html).
+If you already have MinGW installed, you can use that instead; you will just need to download [util-linux-ng](https://gnuwin32.sourceforge.net/packages/util-linux-ng.htm), which includes various system utilites (one of our scripts uses `rev`), and add its **bin/** to your PATH. `make` is required as well and can be installed following [these steps](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows); on MacOS, you may need to install [XCode](https://developer.apple.com/xcode/) to get that.
+Most Linux installs have it by default.
 You may also need to install [git](https://git-scm.com/downloads).

 1. Ensure you have [Stack](https://www.haskell.org/downloads#stack) installed (if you have the Haskell Platform, you should already have Stack).
     - Also ensure that your stack version is at least 2.3.1 (latest version); for help, see [Stack Install & Upgrade](https://docs.haskellstack.org/en/stable/install_and_upgrade/)